The Scott model of PCF in univalent type theory: Partiality, constructively

 \section{Partiality, constructively}

 In this section we present the lifting monad as a solution to the problem described in the previous section.
+Using the lifting monad in univalent type theory to deal with partiality originates with the work of Escard\'o~and~Knapp~\cite{EscardoKnapp2017,Knapp2018} and aims to avoid countable choice.

 We start by defining the lifting of a type and by characterising its identity type.
-In \cref{subsec:liftingmonad} we prove that the lifting carries a monad structure, while in \cref{subsec:liftingdcpo} we show that the lifting of a set is a dcpo with $\bot$.
-Finally, \cref{liftasfree} exhibits the lifting of a set as a free construction.

-Most of the definitions and some of the results in this section can be found in Knapp's PhD thesis \cite{Knapp2018} or in the paper \cite{EscardoKnapp2017} by Knapp and Escard\'o.
-Exceptions are \cref{lifteqchar}, \cref{liftofsetisaset} and \cref{Kleisliextensioncont}.
-The former, however, is implicit in the antisymmetry of the order on the lifting.
-The order on the lifting in this paper (see \cref{liftofsetisdcpo}) is different from the order presented in \cite{EscardoKnapp2017} and \cite{Knapp2018}.
-The two orders are equivalent, however, as observed by Escard\'o \cite[\texttt{LiftingUnivalentPrecategory}]{TypeTopology}.
-We found the order in this paper to be more convenient, especially in the formalisation.
+In Section~\ref{subsec:liftingmonad} we prove that the lifting carries a monad structure, while in Section~\ref{subsec:liftingdcpo} we show that the lifting of a set is a dcpo with $\bot$.
+Most~of the definitions and some of the results in this section can be found in~\cite{Knapp2018} or in~\cite{EscardoKnapp2017}.
+Exceptions are Lemma~\ref{lifteqchar}, Theorem~\ref{liftofsetisaset} and Theorem~\ref{Kleisliextensioncont}.
+We note that our characterisation of equality of the lifting, Lemma~\ref{lifteqchar}, is implicit in the fact that the order of~\cite{EscardoKnapp2017} is antisymmetric.
+The order on the lifting in this paper (see Theorem~\ref{liftofsetisdcpo}) is different from the order presented in \cite{EscardoKnapp2017,Knapp2018}.
+The two orders are equivalent, however, as observed by in~\cite[\texttt{LiftingUnivalentPrecategory}]{TypeTopology}.
+We found the order in this paper to be more convenient.

 \begin{definition}[\coqident{Partiality}{PartialElements}{lift}] Let $X$ be any type.
 Define the \emph{lifting of X} as